orochi-network/orochi-network.github.io/src/threshold-ecdsa/threshold-ecdsa-construction/actual-construction/keygen.md

 ### Key Generation

-In this section, we describe the key generation process in the construction of Gennaro et al. The key generation process is follow.
+In this section, we describe the key generation process in the construction of Gennaro et al. In the protocol, we denote \\(\mathsf{Com}\\) to be a secure bindning and information theoretic hiding commitment scheme.
+The key generation process is follow.

 **Keygen \\((1^\lambda)\langle \\{P_i\\}_{i=1}^n\rangle\\):**